Daburiyya: British Mandate

-Education
+Israel

 In 2008 and 2009 Daburiyya High School received the National Education Award, achieving second and third place.
 It was the first time that a school in Israel has won the award twice in a row.
 The principal, Abed Elsalam Masalcha, attributed the positive developments in the school to the introduction of a Transcendental Meditation program which solved student discipline problems.

 In 2009 the Israeli Education Ministry said it would shut down the town's high school of sciences, which had 210 students that year, because it was operating without a permit.
 The school, located in a building intended for a housing project, specialized in biology, physics, chemistry and computer science and had a 100% matriculation success rate.
 It was a branch of the I'billin-based Mar Elias School.
 According to the local parents' association, the school was opened because the local high school had become "chaotic and the police needed to frequently intervene between students."

+Voting Patterns

+In the 2022 election, 97 percent of voters in Daburiyya voted for the Arab parties, while 2 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 36 percent voted for the Hadash–Ta'al list, while 35 percent voted for Balad and 29 percent voted for Ra'am.